On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Asymptotic variances

-Recall that the PROCOVA-based ATE estimator is consistent for ATE, regardless of the misspecification of the prognostic score model \citep{schuler2022increasing}.
-This suggests that $e^\top\beta^*(\theta)$ with $e=(0,1,0)^\top$ is the same, regardless of $\theta$ in PROCOVA.
+Recall that the PROCOVA-based ATE estimator is consistent for ATE regardless of the misspecification of the prognostic score model \citep{schuler2022increasing}.
+This suggests that $e^\top\beta^*(\theta)$ with $e=(0,1,0)^\top$ is the same regardless of $\theta$, i.e., the condition \eqref{eq: cond a} holds.
 In fact, the following theorem holds.
 The proof is given in Appendix \ref{appendix: thm 3}. \begin{theorem} Consider the two-sample two-stage estimation with the first-stage estimating function \eqref{eq: est func prog} and the second-stage estimating function \eqref{eq: est func PROCOVA linear}.
 Assume regularity conditions (A1)--(A4), $\mathbb{E}[Y^2]<\infty$ and $\mathbb{E}[||W||^2]<\infty$.
 Additionally, we assume $A\perp W$ and $0<\pi< 1$.
 Then, for $e=(0,1,0)^\top$,

 \end{theorem} Note that RCTs guarantee $A\perp W$ and $0<\pi < 1$.
-Then, Theorem \ref{thm: asyvar PROCOVA} implies that the PROCOVA-based ATE estimator, i.e., the estimator of $\beta_A$ in the PROCOVA model \eqref{eq: PROCOVA linear}, has the same asymptotic variance regardless of whether the prognostic score model is known or estimated using historical data.
-Therefore, for either type of inference target, the variance estimator considered in previous studies \citep{hojbjerre2025tutorial,schuler2022increasing} is appropriate.
-However, for the intercept $\beta_0$ and coefficient of the prognostic score $\beta_1$ in the PROCOVA model \eqref{eq: PROCOVA linear}, the variance estimator that ignores uncertainty in the prognostic score estimation generally underestimates the asymptotic variance that takes into account that uncertainty (see Appendix \ref{appendix: thm 3}).
+Then, Theorem \ref{thm: asyvar PROCOVA} implies that the PROCOVA-based ATE estimator, i.e., the estimator of $\beta_A$ in the PROCOVA model \eqref{eq: PROCOVA linear}, has the same asymptotic variance regardless of whether the prognostic score model is known or estimated.
+Therefore, the variance estimator considered in previous studies \citep{hojbjerre2025tutorial,schuler2022increasing} is appropriate.
+However, for the intercept $\beta_0$ and coefficient of the prognostic score $\beta_1$ in the PROCOVA model \eqref{eq: PROCOVA linear}, the variance estimator that ignores uncertainty in prognostic score estimation generally leads to underestimation (see Appendix \ref{appendix: thm 3}).